hernanihf-boop/KipuBankV2/README.md

             Therefore, the check is performed directly on the new address(this).balance, eliminating the need to manually add + msg.value and saving gas.

-## ⚙️ KipuBank Security Optimizations Summary
+## ⚙️ Security Optimizations Summary

 1. Reentrancy guard